Classical and Quantum Mechanics via Lie algebras: Linear groups and their Lie algebras

 An {\bfi{(associative) algebra}} over a field $\Kz$ is a vector space $\Ez$ over $\Kz$ with a bilinear, associative multiplication.
 For example, every $*$-algebra is an associative algebra over $\Cz$.
 As traditional, the product of an associative algebra (and in particular that of $\Lin\Hz$ and $\Kz^{n\times n}$) is written by juxtaposition.
 An associative algebra $\Ez$ is called \bfi{commutative} if $fg=gf$ for all $f,g\in\Ez$, and \bfi{noncommutative} otherwise.
 In many cases we assume that such an algebra has a unit element $1$ with respect to multiplication; after the identification of the multiples of $1$ with the elements of $\Kz$, this is equivalent to assuming that $\Kz\subseteq \Ez$.
 If $\Ez$ and $\Ez'$ are associative algebras over $\Kz$ with $1$, then a $\Kz$-linear map $\phi:\Ez\to \Ez'$ is an \idx{algebra homomorphism} if $\phi(fg)=\phi(f)\phi(g)$ and $\phi(1)=1$.
 Often we omit the reference to the ground field $\Kz$ and assume a ground field has been chosen.

 We now show that every associative algebra has many Lie products, and thus can be made in many ways into a Lie algebra.
-For commutative Lie algebras, the construction is a bit cumbersome and only leads to abelian Lie algebras.
+For commutative algebras, the construction is uninteresting since it only leads to abelian Lie algebras.

 \begin{thm} Let $\Ez$ be an associative algebra.
-Then, for every $J\in\Ez$, the binary operation $\lp_J$ defined on $\Ez$ by
+Then, for every $J\in\Ez$, the binary operation ${\lp\!\!}_J$ defined on $\Ez$ by

 is a Lie product.
 In particular ($J=1$), the binary operation $\lp$ defined on $\Ez$ by

 where

 denotes the {\bfi{commutator}} of $f$ and $g$, is a Lie product. \end{thm}